AngelaYu-3/AngelaYu-3/README.md

 Please check out the pinned repositories below to view some of my projects!

-If any of the points above pique your interest, reach out at yuangela12@gmail.com
+If any of the points above or projects pique your interest, reach out at yuangela12@gmail.com

 Thanks for stopping by :)
 ___